dfghytr/LU-Decomposition/README.md

 ## Program:
 (i) To find the L and U matrix
 ```

-/*
-'''Program to find L and U matrix using LU decomposition.
+Program to find L and U matrix using LU decomposition.
 Developed by: Abdul kalaam k m
 RegisterNumber:23005114